mampfes/hacs_waste_collection_schedule/doc/source/merton_gov_uk.md

 #### How to find your `PROPERTY_ID`

-Serach for your waste collection schedule at (https://myneighbourhood.merton.gov.uk/Wasteservices/WasteServicesSearch.aspx).
+Search for your waste collection schedule at (https://myneighbourhood.merton.gov.uk/Wasteservices/WasteServicesSearch.aspx).
 Your `PROPERTY_ID` is the set of numbers at the end of the url when your schedule is being displayed.

 For example: myneighbourhood.merton.gov.uk/Wasteservices/WasteServices.aspx?ID=`28166109`